 Anne Berit Swanberg

-Associate Professor, Former Dean Teaching & Learning, BI Norwegian Business School, NO
+Associate Dean for Digital Courses/Small Learning Modules, BI Norwegian Business School, NO

 Jan Ketil Arnulf